marcorosso768/marcorosso768.github.io/_pages/en/research.md

     </div>
       <!-- Boxes style="margin-top: -0.005rem;"-->
       <div id="abstract-phd" class="toggle-box">
-          This dissertation investigates how institutional incentives, behavioral frictions, and demographic factors shape individual decision-making in the domains of public employment and political participation.
-It comprises three chapters that combine theoretical modeling with empirical analysis to shed light on the interplay between corruption, crime salience, and family formation in influencing economic and political outcomes.<br>
+          This dissertation studies how non-monetary frictions—such as temptation, information salience, and time constraints—shape individual behavior in contexts where formal institutions are otherwise well-functioning.
+Combining theoretical analysis with micro-level empirical evidence, the three chapters examine how these frictions aﬀect selection into public employment and participation in democratic processes.<br>
 <br>
-The first chapter develops a theoretical framework to study how corruption opportunities affect self-selection into the public sector.
-The model highlights a dual mechanism: corruption rents attract individuals with low intrinsic motivation, who are more prone to unethical behavior, while simultaneously deterring highly motivated candidates who anticipate self-control problems when faced with temptation.
-This selection pattern has important implications for the quality of the public workforce and the efficiency of state institutions.<br>
+The <i>first chapter</i> develops a behavioral theory of occupational selection in the public sector.
+Introducing self-control costs into a standard model of career choice, the analysis shows that corruption generates a dual selection eﬀect: while illicit rents attract low-motivation individuals, the psychological costs of resisting temptation deter highly motivated agents.
+The model identifies an institutional tipping point at which corruption switches from expanding public employment while degrading workforce quality to acting as a severe screening device that improves average quality but reduces participation.
+These results clarify why similar anti-corruption environments can produce sharply diﬀerent selection outcomes across countries.<br>
 <br>
-The second chapter examines how exposure to crime-related news shapes voting behavior.
-Leveraging a unique dataset that links geolocated survey responses to media coverage around five Italian elections—two national and three municipal—the study shows that crime salience has heterogeneous electoral consequences.
-At the national level, only crimes attributed to immigrants significantly shift voter preferences, reducing support for the populist Five Star Movement and increasing support for right-wing parties emphasizing law and order.
-At the municipal level, by contrast, crimes committed by Italians lead to punishment of incumbents, whereas immigrant-related crimes induce higher abstention, especially among left-leaning voters.
-These findings underscore the role of information shocks in driving electoral realignments and in mediating the political impact of immigration.<br>
+The <i>second chapter</i> examines how crime-related information aﬀects individual voting behavior.
+Using geolocated data that link retrospective voting choices to local crime news coverage in Bologna across multiple national and municipal elections, the analysis exploits within-individual variation in exposure to nearby crime reports.
+The results show that aggregate crime salience has weak and unstable eﬀects, while crime attributed to immigrants generates systematic electoral responses: voters shift away from parties with ambiguous positions on immigration toward parties emphasizing law and order.
+In local elections, immigrant-related crime increases abstention, whereas crimes committed by natives lead to punishment of incumbents.
+These findings highlight the role of identity-based framing in mediating the political impact of crime.<br>
 <br>
-The third chapter explores how childcare responsibilities interact with parental age to shape civic participation.
-Using rich administrative data from Bologna that match voter turnout records to household demographics and geospatial measures of proximity to schools, the analysis documents strong age-dependent effects of parenthood on political engagement.
-Parents of infants and preschoolers—particularly mothers—are significantly less likely to vote compared to childless adults, with turnout penalties concentrated in early adulthood and dissipating by the late thirties.
-These results highlight how time-intensive childcare duties and the timing of family formation condition life-cycle patterns of civic participation, with broader implications for political representation in aging societies.<br>
+The <i>third chapter</i>i> studies how parenthood and parental age shape electoral participation.
+Using administrative data covering the universe of registered voters in Bologna, the analysis follows individuals over time as their family circumstances evolve.
+Once permanent individual heterogeneity is accounted for, parenthood is not associated with lower turnout on average.
+However, substantial life-cycle heterogeneity emerges: parents of infants and preschoolers—especially mothers—exhibit sizable turnout penalties at younger ages, which decline steadily with parental age and disappear by around age forty.
+These results indicate that periods of intensive childcare impose temporary opportunity costs on political participation.<br>
 <br>
-Taken together, the three chapters show how corruption incentives, crime perceptions, and family dynamics intersect with institutional and demographic contexts to shape individual behavior.
-The dissertation contributes to our understanding of the microfoundations of governance, electoral outcomes, and democratic participation, offering insights relevant for the design of public policy.
+Taken together, the three chapters show how behavioral frictions and life-cycle constraints can generate distortions in selection and participation even in settings with low formal barriers to entry and participation.
+By emphasizing micro-level mechanisms rather than institutional failures alone, the dissertation contributes to the understanding of public-sector composition, electoral behavior, and democratic representation.
       </div>
       <div id="chapters-phd" class="toggle-box">
           <span>
-              1. Corruption, temptation, and self-selection in the public sector<br>
+              1. The Tipping Point of Temptation: Occupational Selection and Integrity in the Public Sector<br>
               2. Crime Perception and Voting Behavior: Evidence from Individual Data<br>
               3. Parenthood, Age, and the Opportunity Cost of Voting: Evidence from Administrative Voter Records
           </span>